Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Introduction

 We focus on sexism and racism, two prominent social biases that LLMs tend to reproduce or amplify, making them key targets for fairness and harm-reduction research~\cite{gallegos_bias_2024,nemani_gender_2024}.
 We also include morality, which captures broader normative values in LLMs, motivated by a growing body of research applying psychometric tests to measure this construct~\cite{abdulhai_moral_2024, almeida_exploring_2024}, \textit{inter alia}.

 For each construct, we select a well-established psychometric self-report test from the psychology literature.
-To evaluate their applicability to LLMs, we propose a systematic validation approach, grounded in established psychometric standards (Figure~\ref{fig:fig1}). based on two criteria: \textbf{reliability}, i.e., the consistency of model responses across prompt and item variants, and \textbf{validity}, evaluated by how well test scores predict downstream behaviors and theory-grounded inter-test correlations.
+To evaluate their applicability to LLMs, we propose a systematic validation approach, grounded in established psychometric standards (Figure~\ref{fig:fig1}), based on two criteria: \textbf{reliability}, i.e., the consistency of model responses across prompt and item variants, and \textbf{validity}, evaluated by how well test scores align with downstream behavior and theory-grounded inter-test correlations.
+We apply this systematic validation approach on 17 LLMs spanning different model families and sizes.

-\textbf{Findings} Across all three tests, we observe acceptable reliability under minor prompt variations, such as rewording items with alternate forms or changing end-of-sentence punctuation.
-However, reliability drops significantly when altering the order of response options, with models like LLaMA 3.1 8B and Qwen 2.5 7B showing particularly inconsistent behavior.
-While the tests demonstrate expected relationships between constructs (i.e., convergent validity), none exhibit ecological validity, providing strong evidence that \textbf{psychometric test scores do not reflect actual LLM behavior on downstream tasks.} In fact, these scores can be misleading: We find strong negative correlations between test scores reflecting sexism and racism, and the presence of such behaviors in downstream tasks.
+\textbf{Findings} Across all three tests, we observe acceptable reliability under minor prompt variations, such as minor item rephrasings or changing end-of-sentence punctuation.
+However, reliability drops significantly when altering the order of answer options, with models like Llama 3.1 8B and Qwen 2.5 7B showing particularly inconsistent behavior.
+While the tests demonstrate expected relationships between constructs (i.e., convergent validity), none exhibit ecological validity, providing strong evidence that \textbf{psychometric test scores do not reflect actual LLM behavior in downstream tasks}.
+In fact, these scores can be misleading: We find weak-to-strong negative correlations between test scores reflecting sexism and racism, and the presence of such behaviors in downstream tasks.
 Our results highlight the need to adapt and develop LLM-specific tests and underscore the importance of validating such tests for LLMs before drawing conclusions about LLM behavior.